For years, Midjourney had no serious competition for the AI image generation crown. Then a small team from Germany changed that.

 2. How Good is FLUX.1?

-To test this, we had Midjourney and FLUX.1 [pro] execute some prompts and looked at the results.
+To test this, I had Midjourney and FLUX.1 [pro] execute the same prompts and compared the results.

-A big difference, of course, is that MJ directly generates 4 images while FLUX only generates one.
-So we occasionally had FLUX generate multiple images when we weren't immediately satisfied with the first one.
+One important difference: Midjourney generates 4 images per prompt while FLUX only generates one.
+So I occasionally had FLUX generate multiple images when the first one wasn't quite right.

 2.1 Prompt Accuracy